Ahbee/ofxMathMesh/README.md

 #### step 9 - normals

-Normals are auto calculated, if you want to draw the normals you can use the functions `drawNormals(float length)` or `drawFaceNormals(float length)`
+Normals are auto calculated using these [formulas](http://mathworld.wolfram.com/NormalVector.html), if you want to draw the normals you can use the functions `drawNormals(float length)` or `drawFaceNormals(float length)`

 ##Extras